Employee Handbook, United States Based Employees

 To participate in the Healthcare FSA, you select a specific dollar amount to be deducted on a pre-tax basis (based on maximums set by the IRS) from each paycheck and deposited into your Healthcare FSA.
 You must enroll in the FSA during the annual enrollment period (new employees may enroll at the time of their employment).
 You may not change your payroll deduction until the next annual enrollment period, unless there is a life event change including marriage, birth or adoption of a child, divorce, death of a spouse, or child.
 Additional eligible life event changes include termination, commencement or a change of employment between full-time or part-time status by you or your spouse, child, or eligible dependent; an unpaid leave of absence taken by you or your spouse; your spouse's enrollment as a full-time student; or other events as determined by the IRS.
 Any funds remaining in your FSA at the end of a calendar year may be forfeited, so you should choose your payroll deduction amount carefully.
 You must re-enroll for FSA coverage during each annual enrollment period; the payroll deductions are not automatically carried over.

 The Dependent Care Flexible Spending Account (FSA) program allows regular, full-time employees the opportunity to use pre-tax dollars to pay for certain child care and adult care expenses incurred to allow you and your spouse to work.
+The Dependent Care FSA is available to participants in the High Deductible Health Plan/HSA Programs.
 You are eligible to participate in the FSA on the first day of the month following your first 60 days of employment.
 To participate in the Dependent Care FSA, you select a specific dollar amount to be deducted on a pre-tax basis (based on maximums set by the IRS) from each paycheck and deposited into your FSA.
 You must enroll in the FSA during the annual enrollment period (new employees may enroll at the time of their employment).

 You may not change your payroll deduction until the next annual enrollment period, unless there is a life event change as outlined in the above section regarding the health care account.
 Any funds remaining in your Dependent Care FSA at the end of the calendar year will be forfeited, so you should choose your payroll deduction amount carefully.
 You must re-enroll for FSA coverage during each annual enrollment period; the payroll deductions are not automatically carried over.